Quick Answer

 Gear you don’t test is gear you can’t trust.
 I run through this protocol every quarter — it takes about 15 minutes for all the lights in my household.

-2. Battery voltage: Use a digital multimeter or dedicated battery tester.
-A healthy 18650 should read 3.6–4.2V.
-A fresh CR123A reads about 3.0V.
-Alkaline AA should be 1.5V or above.
+2. Check battery voltage with a digital multimeter.
+Healthy 18650 reads 3.6–4.2V; fresh CR123A reads about 3.0V; alkaline AA should be 1.5V or above.

-5. Lens check: Clean the lens.
-Inspect for cracks that could compromise water resistance.
+5. Clean the lens and inspect for cracks that could compromise water resistance.
+Top off any lithium-ion cells below 3.6V.

 Battery Rotation Schedule